 If you want to make this smothered cabbage to become a meal on its own, try adding some smoked kielbasa or andouille sausage for that Cajun/Creole taste.
 I updated the original recipe to optionally include sausage, it adds a ton of flavor to this dish.

-5-Ingredient Smothered Cabbage
+Smothered Cabbage Recipe

 - 1 large head green cabbage about 2 1/2 lbs, cored and cut into 1-inch pieces